The top 6 things you should do right now to prepare and defend against a ransomware attack.

 There were several vulnerabilities identified in Microsoft Remote Desk Protocol (RDP) this year that were utilized to gain administrative access to systems exposed to the Internet.
 Once accessed, the system, if not segmented, can be utilized as a jumping point to access and spread ransomware to any system it can communicate with.
 It is not a good practice to allow remote administrative access directly to systems.

-Recommendation: Utilize a VPN solution using multi-factor authentication to allow secure access to the company network from the Internet.
+Recommendation: Utilize a VPN solution using multi-factor authentication (MFA) to allow secure access to the company network from the Internet.

-3. Use a web application firewall:
+3. Use a web application firewall (WAF):

 A good amount of successful attacks occur at web application servers.
 This can be achieved through vulnerabilities; as discussed in the first recommendation.
 Unfortunately, there are additional attack methods that patching alone will not address such as brute force password and credential stuffing, and web application attacks that are targeted against the application code base.
 Once these attacks are successful, typically an attacker will install a remote shell/backdoor access to the system that is difficult to identify and stop.